-On May 2, 2018, Charles Myers, Chief Executive Officer, President and member of the Company's Board of Directors (the Board) resigned from all positions with the Company, effective immediately, to pursue other opportunities.
+On May 2, 2018, Charles Myers, the Company's Chief Executive Officer, President and member of the Board resigned from all positions with the Company, effective immediately, to pursue other opportunities.
 The Board accepted Mr. Myers resignation on May 2, 2018.
 Mr. Myer's decision to resign was not related to a disagreement with the Company over any of its operations, policies, or practices.

-In connection with his resignation, Mr. Myers will be eligible to receive the following severance benefits pursuant to a general release of claims as set forth in his employment agreement: a lump sum cash payment in the amount of \$484,000; the reimbursement of business expenses in accordance with Company policies; the acceleration of all of his unvested options exercisable for a total of 282,994 shares; a lump sum payment in the amount of approximately \$3,200 covering twelve months of monthly premiums for disability insurance under the Company's disability insurance plan; and the continuation of his health coverage pursuant to COBRA at the Company's expense for a period of twelve months following his last day of employment.
-In connection with Mr. Myers' resignation, the Company expects to book stock compensation expense of approximately \$1.2 million for the three months ended June 30, 2018.
+In connection with his resignation, Mr. Myers, upon a general release of claims as set forth in his employment agreement, received a lump sum cash payment in the amount of \$484,000; a lump sum cash payment in the amount of \$3,200 covering twelve months of monthly premiums for disability insurance under the Company's disability insurance plan; a lump sum cash payment in the amount of \$20,000 covering certain other employment benefits; the acceleration of all his unvested options for a total of 282,994 shares and the continuation of his health coverage pursuant to COBRA at the Company's expense for a period of twelve months following his last day of employment.
+In connection with Mr. Myers' resignation, the Company recognized stock compensation expense of \$1.2 million for the three months ended June 30, 2018.
+Mr. Myer's costs were included in general and administrative expense on the unaudited condensed statements of operations for the three and six months ended June 30, 2018.
+As of June 30, 2018, the remaining amount payable to Mr. Myers is \$28,038.